oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

   * Claim Description: The requester context
   * Change Controller: IETF
   * Specification Document: Section {{requester-context}} of this specification

-* Claim Name: `purp`
-  * Claim Description: The purpose of the transaction
-  * Change Controller: IETF
-  * Specification Document: Section {{txn-token-claims}} of this specification

 ## IANA Media Type Registration Contents
 The following entry will be proposed using the IANA Media Type registration {{IANA.MediaTypes}} form.